mlabs-haskell/catalyst-funded-projects/Fund7/Double-DAO/README.md

 DoubleDAO offers several key features:

-- Securely storage of a DAO's funds
+- Secure storage of a DAO's funds
 - Integrated voting mechanism
 - Configurable base framework with methods for extension
 - Fair distribution of dividends and prizes to token holders